Developing Your Follow-Up Service

 Who wants to know and who gains?

-MTCU tells us that LBS agencies must “ensure accountability to all stakeholders by providing literacy services that are effective and efficient,” (LBS Service Provider Guidelines, effective April 1, 2014).
+MTCU tells us that LBS agencies must “ensure accountability to all stakeholders by providing literacy services that are effective and efficient,” (LBS Service Provider Guidelines).
 Both your program and MTCU want to know the results of the follow-up, but you should consider whom else the evaluation would benefit.

 Let’s start with learners, since they are the reason for the LBS Program.
 The OALCF is learner-centred.
 LBS Service Providers respect learners and provide supportive learning environments.
 They help learners set achievable goals and provide plans and training to help them move on to their goals.
 This also includes supports during exit and follow-up.
 Developing a follow-up plan that addresses learners’ concerns and what is important to them is integral to a learner-centred follow-up plan.
 You should involve learners in the development of the plan, discuss the plan with them and explore their suggestions for both the design and delivery of the plan.
 By doing this, the resulting evaluation will focus on discovering how to improve your LBS program to satisfy the identified needs of the learners.